getbouncer/react-native-cardverify/README.md

 CardVerify React Native installation guide

-Visit our website at https://cardscan.io for examples.
-We also have support for native Android and iOS libraries.
+Visit our website at https://www.getbouncer.com for examples.
+Native libraries for [android](https://github.com/getbouncer/cardverify-andorid) and [iOS](https://github.com/getbouncer/cardverify-ios) are also available in github.

 CardVerify is closed source, and requires a license agreement.
 See the [license](#license) section for details.